 Sir Simon Rattle

+It was a tease this time—opening with minimalist Boulez.
+But it was worth it.
 Anyone growing up past mid-century recalls an era when whole portions of the German symphonic experience were seeming property of the Berlin Philharmonic and its legendary conductor, Herbert von Karajan.
 Put a Berlin Philharmonic LP of Brahms, Strauss, Beethoven or Bruckner on the turntable, and the golden DGG logo virtually guaranteed this orchestra would sound richer, probe more deeply than any other and elicit sheer heft without parallel.
 No string or brass section would glow as beautifully or emit more power.
 If that didn't convey authority, as it surely did to anyone with good ears, Karajan's mesmeric space-commander hair, ascetic tunic and "visionary closed eyes" (interesting notion, that) encouraged along the way our notion of insights to be found within—most of them worthy and real.

 After the stunning concert with Simon Rattle leading the Berliner Philharmoniker at Boston’s Symphony Hall—Pierre Boulez’s scintillating Éclat followed (without intermission) by Mahler’s black sheep Symphony No. 7—I couldn’t stop shaking.
 There’s a lot of good music in Boston, but this was different—on a whole other level.
 And the audience knew it, felt it.
 Wasn’t it just what we needed to hear after the bruising election?
 People were not only cheering but weeping and hugging each other.